joethompson1/joethompson/README.md

 ### Built With

-The technologies I used to built my portfolio are listed below:
+The technologies I used to build my portfolio are listed below:

 * [![React][React.js]][React-url]
 * [![JQuery][JQuery.com]][JQuery-url]